Myths About Depression

 TRUTH: A medical doctor is a good person to talk to about depression and the treatments available, but not all doctors will necessarily be as good as others in diagnosing, talking about and treating depression.
 It might be more helpful for you to speak with a trained counselor, psychiatrist or psychologist about your depression.
 Your doctor can refer you to one of these.

 If you’re having difficulty talking to people you know about how you’re feeling, call a crisis line: Lines for Life's Suicide Lifeline (1-800-273-8255) or their Youthline (1-877-968-8491) are both anonymous, free 24-hour helplines.
 They also offer texting and online chat options if speaking on the phone is too uncomfortable or you’re otherwise unable to do so.
+We also have a crisis directory you can refer to if you’d like to speak to someone in your specific county of Oregon, or another national helpline.

 MYTH: People who are depressed need to wake up and stop feeling sorry for themselves.